nlepage/go-wasm-http-talk/slides.md

 <!-- .element: data-id="code" style="font-size: 0.44em;" -->

 Notes:
-- We are almost with the step 2 of our plan, actually we are already starting step 3.
+- Step 2 of the plan is almost done, actually we are already starting step 3.
-- In order to call the `Handler`, we need a value to act as `ResponseWriter`.
+- In order to call the `Handler`, we need a `ResponseWriter` value.

 ---